 - Our small animal foster parents will need to provide their own suitable accommodation for their foster animals, such as a large hutch, playpen or spare room.
 If they would like to let the foster animals outside, a fully fenced section is required.
 Ideally, fosterers have some experience with rabbits and guinea pigs but we will provide you with a full foster manual and ongoing assistance.

 Every animal has different needs, but a typical foster experience might include:

-- Filling out our application form and a quick follow-up phone interview with our foster team to make sure fostering is right for you
+- Filling out our application form and a quick follow-up phone interview with our team

-- Property check by one of our Field Officers (dogs and large animals only)
+- Property check by one of our centre team

 - Pick up your foster animal and required supplies.
-We’ll give you food, bedding, toys, medicine and anything else your foster needs – some animals may also need a follow-up vet appointment
+We’ll give you food, bedding, toys, medicine and anything else it needs – some animals may also need a follow-up vet appointment

 - Give your foster animal your love, care and patience, and introduce them to a real home life experience, rules and boundaries